Jekso/Deep-Learning-Nanodegree-Udacity/README.md

 # Deep-Learning-Nanodegree-Udacity
-my repo for DL Nanodegree Project from udacity
+my repo for DL Nanodegree Projects from udacity